josdejong/svelte-jsoneditor/README.md

 Update the loaded content, keeping the state of the editor (like expanded objects).
 You can also call `editor.updateProps({ content })`.
 See also method `set(content)`.

+> IMPORTANT: only apply immutable changes to `content`.
+Mutable changes will mess up history and rendered contents.
+See section [Immutability](#immutability).

 #### patch

 ```ts